 So what should family businesses be doing now and what trends will we see going forward?

-Whilst we are still waiting for the final form of the relevant legislation and digesting the finer detail of the proposed changes, family businesses will need to look at what arrangements they currently have in place and take advice on what may need to change.
+Whilst we are still waiting for the final form of the relevant legislation and digesting the finer detail of the proposed changes to come in to effect in April 2026, family businesses will in the meantime need to look at what arrangements they currently have in place and take advice on what may need to change.

 Valuation